keboola/developers-docs/extend/common-interface/manifest-files/in-files-s3-staging.md

 ---
 title: S3 Staging
-permalink: /extend/common-interface/manifest-files/S3-staging/
+permalink: /extend/common-interface/manifest-files/in-files-s3-staging/
 ---

-When using [AWS S3 for direct data exchange](/extend/common-interface/folders/#exchanging-data-via-s3), the manifest files will contain an additional `s3` section with credentials for downloading the actual file data.
+When using [AWS S3 for direct data exchange](/extend/common-interface/folders/#exchanging-data-via-s3), the manifest files in the component’s working directory will contain an additional `s3` section with credentials for downloading the actual file data.

 {% highlight json %}